 The Heartland Pipeline is a proposed 200 km (125 mile) pipeline that will transport crude oil from the Edmonton, Alberta region to facilities near Hardisty, Alberta.

 Once in operation, it will have the capacity to transport upwards of 900,000 barrels of crude oil per day and will play a key role in connecting Canadian crude oil supplies in Alberta directly to markets.

 On May 7, 2015 the Alberta Energy Regulator (AER) approved the Heartland Pipeline Project.
 However, since receiving this approval, the Project’s development has been delayed.
-As a result of this delay, the AER granted Heartland a three-year licence extension.
-On January 25, 2019, Heartland submitted another request to the AER for an additional one-year extension.
-That application was approved on February 4, 2019.
+As a result of this delay, the AER granted Heartland a licence extension to May 2021.

 Documents and maps

 Once complete, the Heartland Pipeline will have the capacity to transport upwards of 900,000 barrels of Alberta crude oil per day.

 A proposed 200 km (125 mile) crude oil pipeline, the Heartland Pipeline will transport crude oil from near Edmonton, Alberta, to facilities near Hardisty, Alberta.